CTU-IIG/demos-sched/README.md

 ### Simplified form of configuration file

-- You can ommit `slice` keyword.
+- You can omit `slice` keyword.
 Then it is expected that there is just one slice inside window scheduled at all cpus.

 ``` yaml
 windows: [ {length: 500, sc_partition: SC} ],